One-Language/One/README.md

 We welcome all kinds of contributions, including bug reports, feature requests, documentation improvements etc.
 To ask a question or open a discussion, create an issue or join the <a href ="https://discord.gg/sFCE2HcMCa">One Discord Server</a>.

-If you are not familiar with how to make a pull request on Github then please read this [guide](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+If you are not familiar with how to make a pull request on GitHub then please read this [guide](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 If you have decided to contribute, please first read the guidelines [here](CONTRIBUTING.md).
 <br/>You can also help in the development of One by making some donations on [:heart: Patreon](https://www.patreon.com/onelanguage).